TheEinfachFelix/GameMaster/Brainstorming.md

 7. [ ] implement obs
 8. [ ] implement visual generaor
 9. [ ] Simultanios Audio Playing
+10. [ ] Rewite buzzer Handler with all the new feature

 ## Logic Idea